Art Education, M.A.

 - Cultivate your art-making and teaching career as you earn the degree.

 - Complete courses online during the school year.
-Students take only one focused class per seven-week session and only two classes total per term (e.g., in the Spring Term, one class during Spring 1 and one class during Spring 2).
+Students take only one focused class per eight-week session and only two classes total per term (e.g., in the Spring Term, one class during Spring 1 and one class during Spring 2).

 - Connect, refine techniques, and make art with two artistic studio collaborations that take place during one-week intensive residencies in Southern California each July.

 - Learn from professional faculty who are deeply engaged in the art world and who will help you develop as an artist, educator, and person.